 PLAS provides a forum for exploring and evaluating the use of programming language and program analysis techniques for promoting security in the complete range of software systems, from compilers to machine-learned models and smart contracts.
 The workshop encourages proposals of new, speculative ideas, evaluations of new or known techniques in practical settings, and discussions of emerging threats and problems.
 We also host position papers that are radical, forward-looking, and lead to lively and insightful discussions influential to the future research at the intersection of programming languages and security.

 The scope of PLAS includes, but is not limited to:

 We invite both full papers and short papers.
 For short papers we especially encourage the submission of position papers that are likely to generate lively discussion as well as short papers covering ongoing and future work.
 Full and short paper presentations will have equal time slots.

-Submissions should be PDF documents typeset in the ACM proceedings format using 10pt fonts.
+Submissions should be PDF documents typeset in the two-column ACM proceedings format using 10pt fonts.
 A SIGPLAN-approved template can be found at SIGPLAN Author Information.
 We recommend using this template.

 Both full and short papers must describe work not published in other refereed venues (see the SIGPLAN republication policy for more details).
 Accepted papers will appear in workshop proceedings, which will be distributed to the workshop participants and be available in the ACM Digital Library.

 Submissions can be made via Easychair.

 PLAS is an academic workshop that brings together some of the brightest minds working on the intersection of programming languages and security.
 In previous years, PLAS was co-located with top programming languages conferences; this year, PLAS is co-located with a top security conference (ACM CCS 2020).
 As such, we anticipate participants from top universities all over the world with broad interests in security and programming languages.